Ulminator/gcp-certification-notes/storage/bigtable.md

     - Documents or highly structured hierarchies
     - Immutable blobs > 10MB each

-## IAM
-- Project wide or instance level
-- Bigtable.admin
-- Bigtable.user
-    - App developer or service accounts.
-- Bigtable.reader
-    - Data scientists, dashboard generators, and other data analytics.
-- Bigtable.viewer
-    - Provides no data access.
-    - Minimal set of conditions to access the GCP Console for BigTable.

 ## 4-Dimensional Data Model
 - Row-Key
     - Uniquely identifies a row